 about david morrow

-David R. Morrow is an academic.
-As a Faculty Fellow with the Forum for Climate Engineering Assessment at American University, he studies the ethics and governance of geoengineering.
-As a Visiting Fellow in the Institute for Philosophy & Public Policy at George Mason University, he studies climate justice.
+David R. Morrow is the Director of Research for the Institute for Carbon Removal Law and Policy and the Forum for Climate Engineering Assessment at American University, he studies the governance and ethics of carbon removal and solar geoeoengineering.
+Dr. Morrow is also a Research Fellow in the Institute for Philosophy & Public Policy at George Mason University, where he studies climate justice more generally.
 He also writes philosophy textbooks and teaches the occasional course in philosophy or climate policy.
 He lives in Washington, DC, with his family.

 climate ethics & policy

-David Morrow's current scholarly work focuses on climate ethics and climate policy, with a special interest in the ethics and governance of climate engineering.
+David Morrow's current scholarly work focuses on climate ethics and climate policy, with a special interest in the ethics and governance of carbon removal and solar geoengineering.
 This page includes links to selected publications.

 FAIRNESS IN ALLOCATING THE GLOBAL EMISSIONS BUDGET